psychemedia/island-storynotes/last_duel_iw.md

 PARTICULARLY TO FAMILIES GOING OUT TO AMERICA

-We have frequently brought before the public eye the iniquitous conduct of the owner of the barque Caledonia, who, after dedfrauding a great number of poor people out of their passage money, and reducing them to beggary, has contrived to get the vessel off at length, as stated in our last.
+We have frequently brought before the public eye the iniquitous conduct of the owner of the barque Caledonia, who, after defrauding a great number of poor people out of their passage money, and reducing them to beggary, has contrived to get the vessel off at length, as stated in our last.
 Upon a former occasion, we published some affidavits, to show that there was a deliberate design formed to sink the vessel at sea; and it is a curious fact, that she was lost soon after leaving this port.— Upon this singular circumstance, it is not our present business to enlarge.
 Our object is, to evdeavour to serve one of the many sufferers by the unprincipled conduct of the parties alluded to.

 There is now in this town, a woman, who, with her husband, had taken their passages to America in the Caledonia.
 In consequence of the swindling proceedings which we have so often exposed, the husband was obliged to proceed singly, in another vessel; and his wife has recently arrived here from Birmingham, with the intention of following him.
 Her money has been exhausted and she would have been reduced to the greatest misery, had not the mayor, to whom we gave her a letter, very humanely afforded her sone tenporary relief.
 She is very anxious to go abroad with some family as servant; and will do her utmost to make herslf useful.
 She is a very decent respectable looking female; and any person who either from a benevolent feelng, or views of convenience, would wish to have an interview with her, may find her by enquiring for Amelia Owens, No. 20, Bachelor-street, or at the Mercury Office.

 ```

-in the same edition of the same paper, the *Liverpool Mercury* of [Friday 24 April 1818](https://britishnewspaperarchive.co.uk/viewer/bl/0000081/18180424/020/0007), we also note the following:
+In the same edition of the same paper, the *Liverpool Mercury* of [Friday 24 April 1818](https://britishnewspaperarchive.co.uk/viewer/bl/0000081/18180424/020/0007), we also note the following:

 > NAVAL INTELLIGENCE
 >